 This week my son requested pound cake for dessert.
 I was surprised to find I have yet to post the recipe for my Aunt’s Sour Cream Pound Cake.
-My Aunt always had a round of her famous sour cream pound cake tucked away under the lid of the stainless steel cake dome.
+My Aunt always had a round of her famous sour cream pound cake tucked away under the lid of the cake dome.
 I know I gush a lot over my great Aunt Ruth.
 She is an amazing woman.
 She is a strong classy lady with loads of common sense wisdom.

-My Aunt Ruth can farm and hunt with the best of tom boys; yet, she can don a gown and ballroom dance with a regal air.
+My Aunt Ruth can farm and hunt with the best of tom boys; yet, she can done a gown and ballroom dance with a regal air.
 She has the purest heart.
 She never gossips or speaks ill of anyone.
 She believes in the saying “if you can’t say something nice do not say anything at all.”
 So you will find she does not talk too much.
 When she does she has so many adventurous stories to tell.
 My Great Aunt Ruth was unable to have children of her own but she was a loving mother to many.
 You can’t help but love her.
 She has an infectious smile with a down to earth personality.
 She is the most amazing cook too.
 Her meals are simple.
 No fluff.
 Just simple fresh ingredients.

 My Aunt Ruth always served her pound cake with fresh chopped strawberries.
 The strawberries were tossed with sugar to draw out the juices to create a syrup.
 She always had pint sized containers of fresh picked strawberries and blueberries in the freezer ready to top pound cake or be made into a cobbler.

 Pound cakes get their name from the weight of the ingredients used: a pound of butter, a pound of flour, a pound of sugar and a pound of eggs.
 Always try to use the freshest good quality ingredients when preparing pound cake.
-Because pound cake gets the majority of its flavor from the butter there is no substitute for real butter.
+Because pound gets the majority of its flavor from the butter there is no substitute for real butter.
 Use a low protein flour such as Pillsbury or a cake flour to keep the crumb tender.

 Pound cakes do not use baking powder to give them rise.
 Instead they rely on the power of eggs and whipped air incorporated into the batter during the creaming and addition of the eggs.
 Over mixing the batter can result in a dense crumbly cake rather than a lighter moist version.
 In this recipe the butter, butter-sugar mixture, dry ingredients and egg whites are all whipped separately before combining them.
 It is equally important to mix each stage properly.